 Insulin resistance is a condition in which cells fail to respond normally to the insulin hormone, which leads to high blood sugar.
 Before being characterized as Type 2 diabetes, insulin resistance is often a consequence of being overweight and obesity (and sometimes skinny fat).
 Here's more about what being skinny fat means for your health.

 Previously called juvenile or insulin-dependent diabetes, Type 1 diabetes is the consequence of your immune system destroying beta-cells in your pancreas.

-Previously called adult-onset diabetes, Type 2 diabetes is a chronic condition that happens as a result of your body not metabolizing (a.k.a digesting, extracting and transforming into energy) food properly.
+Previously called adult-onset diabetes, Type 2 diabetes is a chronic condition that happens as a result of your body not metabolizing food properly (a.k.a digesting, extracting and transforming into energy).
 Type 2 diabetes occurs when your body's cells resist the normal effect of insulin, which is to drive glucose in the blood into the inside of the cells.
 As a result, glucose starts to build up in the blood.

 This is a new term characterizing diabetes-associated with Alzheimer’s disease.
 It occurs when neurons in the brain become unable to respond to insulin, which is essential for basic tasks, including memory and learning.